Distributor: Universal Studios

 This disc is available as part of The Masterpiece Collection boxed set and as an individual disc.

 The Masterpiece Collection is given a tasteful book-style presentation with a page for each film that includes a folder for each disc.
 Some might prefer that each disc come in its own standard Blu-ray case.
 These folder style compartments do not always protect the discs and very often cause scratches.
-Those who opt to purchase the disc individually will not miss out on anything substantial.

 The menu on the disc contains footage from the film accompanied by music in the same style as other Universal Blu-rays.

 Universal’s 1080p transfer of the 1996 restoration print is impressive, but not perfect.
 Detail is wonderful and reveals textures and lines that weren’t as clearly defined on other home video releases.
 Clarity is wonderful, with only occasional digressions into slight softness.
 There is a fine layer of film grain, but this is a good thing.
 There aren’t any digital anomalies to annoy the viewer.
 Colors are quite wonderfully rendered (with only a few minor exceptions), and the picture exhibits appropriate contrast.
 There are moments when blacks feel slightly faded, but this never becomes a distraction.
 Any complaints one might have tend to be overwhelmed by the transfer’s more positive attributes.